Contemporary Winnicott – Online Seminars 2027

 With Simon Good, Psychoanalytic Psychotherapist UKCP, BPC

-We will read papers by Jan Abram, Thomas Ogden, Christopher Bollas and others covering topics such as the surviving object, the father, and other fascinating concepts.
-Some knowledge of Winnicott’s work is useful but not essential.
+We will read and discuss papers by leading psychoanalytic writers including Jan Abram, Thomas Ogden, Christopher Bollas and others, exploring themes such as the surviving object, the role of the father, creativity, play, transitional phenomena and other fascinating concepts that continue to influence contemporary clinical practice.

 Meetings: Once every fortnight – 90 minute session